-Ecohome just completed building the Edelweiss House, a LEED Platinum home with exceptional air quality.
+Ecohome just completed building the Edelweiss House, Canada's first LEED V4 Platinum Home which has exceptional air quality.
 To ensure toxins were kept to a minimum we used Natura zero VOC paint from Benjamin Moore, which is also zero emissions but which has been superceded.
-Some paint companies will ofer zero VOC paint but neglect to tell you that there are other dangerous chemicals as well as VOCs in the colourants.
+Some paint companies will offer zero VOC paint but neglect to tell you that there are other dangerous chemicals as well as VOCs in the colourants.
 Be sure to enquire about this, Benjamin Moore is one brand we know that is entirely zero VOC in their AURA® WATERBORNE range.
 Also note that when building a home, rather than creating a need for paint in the first place, it might be preferable to choose wood for ceilings rather than drywall.

 Milk paint emits no fumes and is completely safe for children, pregnant women and anyone with chemical sensitivities.
 It’s usually a bit cheaper than zero VOC paint and offers a more rustic look than conventional paint.